 How is this steamboat similar to or different from boats you have seen?
-Find photos of boats at www.floridamemory.com to compare.
-Go to www.christopherstill.com/mural_okeehumkee.htm to learn about steamboat travel in Florida.
+Find photos of boats at floridamemory.com to compare.
+Go to christopherstill.com/fl-house-of-reps and click on this mural to be directed to a link with information about steamboat travel in Florida.